bitrix24/b24restdocs/api-reference/disk/file/disk-file-get-fields.md

 {% note alert "TO-DO _not exported to prod_" %}

 - missing examples (there should be three examples - curl, js, php)
-- missing response in case of success
+- missing success response
-- missing response in case of error
+- missing error response

 {% endnote %}